We didn’t get to go pick up chicks today.

-We didn't get to go get chicks today, we ended up at the walk‑in clinic.
+We ended up at the walk-in clinic instead.

-The clinic and the post office share the space.
+Now the clinic and the post office share the space.

-I felt like they treated Cowboy dismissively.
+I felt like they brushed him off.

 He can’t, but that wasn’t the point.

-They both will chase us, snarling and growling.|
+Both of them will chase us, snarling and growling.

 Raven came home and is actually spending the night.

-He’s slept most of the day.
+He slept most of the day.

 I can’t remember the last time he was home.